Skip to main content

 • Linear chain: Each dataset can have only one previous version and one next version

-• No version of versions: You cannot create a version of a dataset that is already a newer version of another published dataset (wait until you publish the new version first)
+• No version of versions: You cannot create a version of a dataset record that is already a newer version of another published dataset (wait until you publish the new version first)

 What's included in the new version: